Stoke Primary School

 Parents are contacted to check whether they still require a place and to invite them to visit the Nursery.

 A letter of confirmation will be produced and distributed and parents will be required to inform the school of their acceptance by a given date in order to secure the place.
 A Parents meeting will be held in the summer term.
 If there is no response by the given date, the child’s name is removed from the list.

 Following this process, those parents whose application has been unsuccessful will be informed.
 Their child’s name is kept on the waiting list and they are told that they can appeal in writing to the Chair of Governors should they wish to do so.

 Parents whose children attend the nursery from outside the catchment area of the primary school are made aware that their child cannot be guaranteed a place at the school when s/he reaches school age i.e. the September following their 4th birthday.
 The following statement is included on the acceptance form which parents are required to sign.

 A place at the nursery does not convey preference or priority for admission to the school to which the nursery is attached.

 Special Educational Needs

-If a nursery child has severe and complex special educational needs, the Deputy Headteacher is made aware of the situation so that the individual needs of the child can be met effectively.
+If a nursery child has severe and complex special educational needs, the SENCO will be made aware of the situation so that the individual needs of the child can be met effectively.